 The original Yarlington Mill apple tree was found growing out of a wall at a water mill in Yarlington North Cadbury, Somerset, England in 1898.
 Yarlngton Mill cider apples provide a sweet to bittersweet English cider.
-Firm, medium size apples hang on tree well.
+Firm, medium to large size apples hang on tree well.
 Late season blending apple.
 Bears consistently.
 Please see below for further insight on our heirloom apple tree Yarlington Mill and discover additional consideration for selecting the appropriate fruit trees to buy for your home and small farm.

 Pollination Requirement:Requires different variety with same bloom period